-Temperature sensitive, memory foam pillows mould to the shape of your head and neck, providing excellent support and reducing pressure points.
+Temperature sensitive memory foam pillows mould to the shape of your head and neck, providing excellent support and reducing pressure points.
 Memory foam pillows tend to be firmer and so are most suitable for those who sleep on their side.
-Although the memory foam itself cannot be washed, the covers can be sponge cleaned to keep them fresh.
+Although the memory foam itself can’t be washed, the covers can be sponge cleaned to keep them fresh.

 Orthopaedic support pillows

 Specialist orthopaedic pillows help to relieve neck and spine pressure.

 V-shaped pillows provide comfortable neck support and also give you extra support when sitting up in bed.

 Body support pillows